 Quest Slurm Quick Start

-This page contains information for using the Slurm test cluster on Quest.
+This page contains information for getting started with the Slurm test cluster on Quest.

 To view Slurm training videos, visit Quest Slurm Scheduler Training Materials.